sandlerben/wikiracer/README.md

 - The page to start at
 - The page to find a path to
-- A record of how each page was reached during the race
+- A record of how pages found traversing from the start page were reached during the race
-- A record of the links explored so far
+- A record of how pages found traversing backwards from the end page were reached during the race
 - Synchronization primitives (`sync.Once`)
 - Channels to allow concurrent workers to communicate
+- A `meetingPoint` (which can be used to compute a full path as will be described below)
+- Any errors that occurred during the race

 A `race.Racer` exposes one public function, `Run`, which returns a path from a start page to an end page.

 Under the hood, there is a lot going on inside the `race` package.
-Specifically, a number of `checkLinks` workers and `getLinks` workers concurrently explore the graph of Wikipedia pages while communicating with each other (via channels) until a path to the end page is found.
+Specifically, a number of `forwardLinks` workers and `backwardLinks` workers concurrently explore the graph of Wikipedia pages until a path to the end page is found.

-At a high level, pages pass through the following pipeline:
+At a high level, the Wikipedia graph is explored in the following manner:

-1. A page is added to the `checkLinks` channel.
-A `checkLinks` worker checks if the page connects to the end page.
-If it does, a path has been found!
-If not, add the page to the `getLinks` channel.
+1. The start page is added to the `forwardLinks` channel and the end page is added to the `backwardLinks` channel.
-2. A `getLinks` worker takes the page and adds all the pages linked to from the page ("children" pages) to the `checkLinks` channel.
+2. `forwardLinks` workers traverse the Wikipedia graph _forward_ from the start page.
+At each iteration, they read a page from the `forwardLinks` channel and call the MediaWiki API to add all pages linked _from_ that page to the channel.
+In other words, they traverse the start page's [connected component](http://mathworld.wolfram.com/WeaklyConnectedComponent.html) (technically, weakly connected component since the graph is directed).
+3. `backwardLinks` workers traverse the Wikipedia graph _backward_ from the end page.
+At each iteration, they read a page from the `backwardLinks` channel and call the MediaWiki API to add all pages which link _to_ that page to the channel.
+In other words, they traverse the end page's connected component.

 These stages are described in more detail below.

-### checkLinks

-The `checkLinks` channel contains pages which _may_ link to the end page. `checkLinks` workers take up to 50 pages from the `checkLinks` channel and checks if any of them link to the end page.
-The workers call the MediaWiki API with several parameters including `prop=links` and `pltitles=<end title>` parameters.
-The `pltitles` parameter is **extremely** useful: it asks the MediaWiki API to check whether any of up to 50 pages links to a certain page.
-It returns a response in only a few hundred milliseconds!

-If none of the pages link to the end, the pages are written to the `getLinks` channel.

-### getLinks
+### Concurrent graph traversal

-The `getLinks` channel contains pages which _do not_ link to the end page. `getLinks` workers take a page from the `getLinks` channel and adds all the pages linked from that page to the `checkLinks` channel.
-These workers also called the MediaWiki API with `prop=links`.
-To make sure pages pages from all parts of the alphabet are explored, `pldir` is randomly switched between `descending` and `ascending`.
+Clearly, the `forwardLinks` and `backwardLinks` workers are quite similar (and much of the code is shared between them). `forwardLinks` workers explore the start page's connected component and `backwardLinks` explore the end page's connected component.
+The main differences between the workers are the requests each make to the MediaWiki API.
+For `forwardLinks` the `links` property is queried; for `backwardLinks` the `linkshere` property is queried.

+These workers execute as follows:

+1. Iterate until the `done` channel is closed (this is a signal that all workers should exit).
+2. At each iteration, take a page from the worker's channel.
+Query for the page's `links` or `linkshere` (which are essentially the page's "neighbors").
+3. Check if any of these "neighbors" crosses [the cut](https://en.wikipedia.org/wiki/Cut_(graph_theory)) between the start page's connected component and the end page's connected component.
+If they do, save this `meetingPoint` and close the `done` channel to signal that an answer was found.
+4. If not, map these neighbors to the original page in the relevant mapping (`pathFromStartMap` for `forwardLinks` and `pathFromEndMap` for `backwardLinks`).
+These maps are used to recreate a path from start to end when a `meetingPoint` is found.
+5. Eventually, after some time limit (1 minute by default) if no path is found, all workers give up.

 ### More details